ansible/ansible/rst/modules.rst

 *state*:

-* either 'file', 'directory', or 'absent'.
+* either 'file', 'link', 'directory', or 'absent'.
 The default is 'file'.
 If 'directory', the directory and all immediate subdirectories will be created if they do not exist.
-If 'file', the file will NOT be created if it does not exist, specify `copy` or `template` for the module name instead if you need to put content at the specified location.
+If 'file', the file will NOT be created if it does not exist, specify `copy` or `template` for the module name instead if you need to put content at the specified location.  if 'link', the symbolic link will be created or changed.
 If 'absent', directories will be recursively deleted, and files or symlinks will be unlinked.

 *mode*: